 Private Tutoring - If your student wants to grow in art and have a more focused lesson plan, this will help them achieve better results rather than in a larger group.
 Whether it be in developing painting skills or in beginning drawing with pastels, the students are given visuals to work with and are allowed to express their creativity.
 These students have their own supplies and, just like in a music lesson, practice their skills outside of the one-on-one lesson so they can excel.

 Group Classes - Group classes are held at the Art N' You Studio or in the comfort of your own home.
 Many parents also create a small group of four students to help reduce the overall cost and to encourage the arts among the students.
-Lessons run $40/hour in a small group of 1-4 at our studio/home.
+Beginning September 2018 -Lessons run $50/hour in a small group of 1-4 at our studio/home.

 Going to Your School